Dynamic Network Prediction: Value of Predicting Networks: Simulation Studies

 The thin lines in the left panel of figure \ref{Simulation_1} show the number of edges over time for all of the simulations; each of the seven settings was simulated 20 times.
 The seven thick lines show the average number of edges over time for each of the settings.
 For each setting, the average line and the variability around it indicate that the proposed method is performing as expected in modeling the static essential network property; diagnostic plots (not shown) demonstrate that the proposed method also is correctly modeling the dynamic essential network property.
 The thin lines in the right panel of figure \ref{Simulation_1} show the number infected over time for all of the simulations; similarly, the seven thick lines show the average number infected over time for each of the settings.

-The association between the essential network properties and the number infected does not lend itself to the identification of a precise mathematical relationship.
-The curves shown in the right panel all have a slightly different shape, leading to difficulty in specifying a precise mathematical relationship between the network topology and the cumulative infected over time prior to conducting this simulation study.
-However, after conducting these simulations, an investigator would be able to assess the potential impact of the six interventions by comparing the results of each of the interventions (settings 1-6) to the simulation modeling the absence of the intervention (setting 7).
-This comparison is possible due to the ability to generate whole networks.
+The association between the essential network properties and the number infected does not lend itself to characterization by a precise mathematical relationship.
+The curves shown in the right panel all have a slightly different shape, which makes it difficult to specify a precise mathematical relationship between the network topology and the cumulative infected over time.
+Simulations of this type, however, would permit an investigator to assess the potential impact of the six interventions by comparing the results of each of them (settings 1-6) to the results for the absence of the intervention (setting 7).
+This comparison is possible because of our ability to generate entire networks.